openwrt/packages/CONTRIBUTING.md

 * Do NOT commit to other maintainer's packages without their consent.
 * Use Pull Requests if you are unsure and to suggest changes to other maintainers.

+Gaining commit access:

+* We will gladly grant commit access to responsible contributors who have made useful pull requests and / or feedback or patches to this repository or OpenWrt in general.
+Please contact @sbyx if you would like write access.

 Release Branches:

 * Branches named "for-XX.YY" (e.g. for-14.07) are release branches.